dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/hybrid/agents/kubernetes.md

 ## Common configurations

 There are three places to customize how Dagster interacts with Kubernetes:
-- *Globally* by configuring the Dagster+ agent using [Helm values](https://artifacthub.io/packages/helm/dagster-cloud/dagster-cloud-agent?modal=values)
+- **Per Deployment** by configuring the Dagster+ agent using [Helm values](https://artifacthub.io/packages/helm/dagster-cloud/dagster-cloud-agent?modal=values)
-- *Per Project* by configuring the `dagster_cloud.yaml` file for your [code location](/dagster-plus/deployment/code-locations)
+- **Per Project** by configuring the `dagster_cloud.yaml` file for your [code location](/dagster-plus/deployment/code-locations)
-- *Per Asset or Job* by adding tags to the [asset](/todo), [job](/todo), or [customizing the Kubernetes pipes invocation](/todo)
+- **Per Asset or Job** by adding tags to the [asset](/todo), [job](/todo), or [customizing the Kubernetes pipes invocation](/todo)

-Changes apply in a hierarchy, for example a customization for an asset will over-ride a default set globally in the agent configuration.
+Changes apply in a hierarchy, for example, a customization for an asset will override a default set globally in the agent configuration.
+Attributes that are not customized will use the global defaults.

 An exhaustive list of settings is available [here](/dagster-plus/deployment/hybrid/agents/settings), but common options are presented below.